 The only way to fully remove the risk of repetitive strain injury (RSI) is to avoid using processes or equipment that might pose a risk.
-However, on a practical level, you may not be able to mechanise high-risk tasks, or protect employees from exposure to risk altogether.
+On a practical level, you may not be able to mechanise high-risk tasks, or protect employees from exposure to risk altogether.
 Risky tasks may be a crucial part of your core activities.

-However, you can use your health and safety risk assessment to identify high-risk tasks and reduce their impact on your employees.
+You can use your health and safety risk assessment to identify high-risk tasks and reduce their impact on your employees.

 Make changes to reduce the risk of RSI

 There are some simple and low-cost changes that might bring major benefits.
 Many of these relate to the way you organise your workplace, not the specific tasks you carry out.
 You can:

 - break up periods of intensive or high-risk work - this reduces the chances of RSI developing

 - arrange workstations and equipment to suit the workers using them, eg left-handed or very tall people may need different settings

 - reduce the size or weight of things being handled, and/or the distances they're moved

 - share high-risk tasks between a number of employees

 - make sure your workplace is well lit - RSI can result from people adopting unusual positions to make the most of dim light or to avoid glare